 Reserving a seat: Seat reservations aren’t required, but we were boarding the EuroCity EC172 at Wein Simmering and the only seats left in the 1st class coach were on the single seat side, and one of those seats was facing backward!
 Sitting backward knee to knee for 4 1/2 hours wasn’t a happy idea, fortunately we ended up in a first class compartment with only one other person in it.
 The first class compartments are in the same coach as the business class compartments.
 Business class compartments looked great – 4 seats instead of 6.
 This train on this day from Vienna to Prague was REALLY FULL!
 I walked the length of the train and didn’t see one empty compartment in second class.
 Or 1st for that matter.
 Or Business class, or I would have taken a pic!
 Maybe because the next day, May 1, was a holiday.

-- Hofburg Imperial Palace – Sisi ticket.
-Daily 9-6.
-Includes free audioguide.
+- Hofburg Imperial Palace – Get the Sisi ticket which is also for the Grand Tour at the Schonbrunn Palace.
+It also includes the audioguide.
 Tip: You can download the audioguide if you want to listen on your own mp3 player.